-The fiscal year 2020 annual total compensation of our CEO was \$45,889,954 and the annual total compensation of our median compensated employee was \$153,916, based on the methodology presented in the Summary Compensation Table.
-This resulted in a ratio of 298 to 1.
-For purposes of identifying the median employee, we took into account target annual base salary, target cash incentive bonus, and grant date accounting value of ongoing RSU and performance share awards granted to our employees, excluding Mr. Narayen, as of November 27, 2020.
+The fiscal year 2022 annual total compensation of our CEO was \$31,600,311 and the annual total compensation of our median compensated employee was \$170,679, based on the methodology presented in the Summary Compensation Table (which, as discussed in footnote 2 to the Summary Compensation Table, did not reflect the grant date fair value for the entirety of the performance shares granted to our CEO under the 2022 Performance Share Program as a result of accounting principles applicable to the reporting of the performance shares).
+This resulted in a ratio of 185 to 1.
+To identify the median employee, we took into account target annual base salary, target annual cash incentive bonus and grant date accounting value of RSU and performance share awards granted to our employees, excluding Mr. Narayen, as of December 2, 2022.
 We annualized this compensation for employees who did not work the entire year.
+For employees paid other than in U.S. dollars, we converted their compensation to U.S. dollars using the average foreign exchange rate for the fiscal year.

 The pay ratio reported above is a reasonable estimate calculated in a manner consistent with SEC rules based on our internal records and the methodology described above.
-The SEC rules for identifying the median compensated employee and calculating the pay ratio based on that employee's total annual compensation allow companies to adopt a variety of methodologies, to apply certain exclusions, and to make reasonable estimates and assumptions that reflect their employee populations and compensation practices.
-Therefore, the pay ratio reported by other companies may not be comparable to the pay ratio reported above, as other companies have different employee populations and compensation practices and may utilize different methodologies, exclusions, estimates, and assumptions in calculating their own pay ratios.
+The SEC rules for identifying the median compensated employee and calculating the pay ratio based on that employee's total annual compensation allow companies to adopt a variety of methodologies, to apply certain exclusions and to make reasonable estimates and assumptions that reflect their employee populations and compensation practices.
+Therefore, the pay ratio reported by other companies may not be comparable to the pay ratio reported above, as other companies have different employee populations and compensation practices and may utilize different methodologies, exclusions, estimates and assumptions in calculating their own pay ratios.

-Grants of Plan-Based Awards in Fiscal Year 2020
+Grants of Plan-Based Awards in Fiscal Year 2022

-The following table shows all plan-based awards granted to the NEOs during fiscal year 2020.
-The equity awards granted in fiscal year 2020 identified in the table below are also reported in "Outstanding Equity Awards at 2020 Fiscal Year End."
-For additional information regarding incentive plan awards, please refer to the Cash Incentives and Equity Incentives sections of our "Compensation Discussion and Analysis."
+The following table shows all plan-based awards granted to the NEOs during fiscal year 2022.
+In accordance with SEC rules, this table presents performance awards as having been granted in the year in which the performance goals were established, and if an award has multiple performance periods, the portion relating to each performance period is treated as a separate grant.
+The equity awards granted in fiscal year 2022 identified in the table below are also reported in "Outstanding Equity Awards at 2022 Fiscal Year End."
+For additional information regarding incentive plan awards, please refer to the "Cash Incentives" and "Equity Incentives" sections of our "Compensation Discussion and Analysis."